taskforge/cli/.github/ISSUE_TEMPLATE/list-request-template.md

 ---
-name: List Request Template
+name: TaskList Request Template
-about: Request that Taskforge support a new service as a List
+about: Request that Taskforge support a new service as a TaskList

 ---